-As a result of the archaeological and architecture/history investigations conducted for the Proposed Action, two of the resources within the APE were recommended for avoidance or further investigations: an historic cemetery and the William Eustis House.
+As a result of the archaeological and architecture/history investigations conducted for the Proposed Action, two of the resources within the APE were recommended for avoidance or further investigations: a historic cemetery and the William Eustis House.
 Project activities would avoid the historic cemetery boundaries by a minimum of 10 feet.
 With regard to the NRHP-eligible William Eustis House, a No Adverse Effect finding was recommended based on the following factors: lack of any potential for physical destruction, damage or alterations to the property; an absence of proposed activities which could alter the architectural character of the Eustis House; and presence of intervening visual intrusions (dense vegetation, trees and barns) between the house and the proposed solar arrays.
 As currently designed, the solar modules arrays will be installed across surrounding agricultural fields and visually absorbed within the row-crop landscape visible from the Eustis House.
 Based on these results, a finding of No Adverse Effect in accordance with 36 CFR § 800.5(b) is appropriate for the Proposed Action.
 RUS submitted this finding in a letter to the Federally recognized tribes and the SHPO in November 2021 and January 2022, respectively.
 These letters are on file at RUS.
 On January 27, 2022, the SHPO concurred the Proposed Action would have no adverse effects to eligible properties.
-The proposed overhead transmission crossing of Highway 18 was added to the Proposed Action in February 2022.
-RUS anticipates additional SHPO and tribal consultation regarding this proposed change.
-The results of that consultation will be reported in the Final EIS.